apache/directory-studio/README.md

 #### Remove OpenLDAP feature

-As long as the `org.apache.directory.studio.openldap.feature` is not ready for release it needs to be removed from `product/org.apache.directory.studio.product`.
+As long as the `org.apache.directory.studio.openldap.feature` is not ready for release it needs to be removed from `product/org.apache.directory.studio.product` then commit

+    git commit -am "Remove openldap feature for release"

 #### Set the version and commit